-The 2014 Pilcrow Cabernet Sauvignon, Pym Rae Vineyard, is the inaugural offering from this boutique winery.
+The 2015 Pilcrow Cabernet Sauvignon, Pym Rae Vineyard, is the second offering from this boutique winery.
 It showcases the neo-classic style and proportionality of some of the original wineries of the Napa Valley and, specifically, Mt.
 Veeder.
 Pilcrow combines the mountain generosity of the AVA with the quiet elegance of old-Napa winemaking.

 Cabernet Sauvignon varietal intensity is seen in the wine's black-fruit-meets-lavender aromas and flavors.
 The touches of currant, plum, herbs, and cedar are a great match for the nuances rooted in the Mt.
 Veeder AVA especially the wine's nerve and salinity, which are the result of the vineyard's small yield, high altitude, and close proximity to the cool San Pablo bay.

 Our promise with each vintage of Pilcrow is to celebrate the humanity of craftsmanship through neo-classic, small-lot wines that value grace and thoughtfulness.
 As new vineyards, new varieties and new vintages present their unique selves, this resolve will remain the same.

 Pilcrow wines draw from distinct vineyards that demonstrate a clear sense of place—or terroir.
 Terroir is, in its most broadly defined sense, a summation of the differences that exist between unique vineyards.
 The fine-wine ambition that drives Pilcrow makes the clear expression of terroir an absolute and an ideal.
 As vintners, by looking for, caring for, and guarding the differentiating characteristics in each wine we stay alert to the exceptional possibilities in each.

 Pym Rae vineyard is very typical of Mt.
 Veeder.
 The quintessential mountain terrain means that caring properly for the vineyard is labor intensive and viticulturally challenging.
 Ancient seabed soils with huge tracts of blue slate jut up into the vineyard blocks, a result of tectonic uplifting some millions of years ago.
 The altitude of Pym Rae’s upper blocks—1,800 feet—and the non-irrigation of the vines layers a distinct, terroir-specific signature over the varietal’s distinctive traits: plum, violets, and a salinity akin to crushed rocks.